edge-ml/EdgeML-Arduino/README.md

 - Constructor: Implement any necessary initialization of the sensor that should occur only once.
 - `start`: This method is called each time when the sensor is started.
 Implement any necessary setup code within this method.
 - `stop`: This method is called each time when the sensor is stopped.
 Implement any necessary cleanup or shutdown code within this method.
-- `get_float_data`: This method retrieves the sensor data in floating-point format.
-It takes an array, `floatArray`, and a `sensorID` as parameters.
-Based on the `sensorID`, retrieve the corresponding sensor data and store it in the `floatArray`.
-Ensure that the first element of the array (`floatArray[0]`) indicates the number of sensor values stored starting from index 1.
+- `get_data`: This method retrieves the sensor data.
+Based on the `sensorID`, retrieve the corresponding sensor data and store it in the `data` array.
+Cast `data` array pointer as needed (to int or float).
-- `get_int_data`: This method is similar to `get_float_data` but retrieves the sensor data in integer format.
-Follow the same approach as in `get_float_data`, but with the appropriate data type and indexing.
 - `get_sensor_count`: This method returns the total number of sensors managed by the custom sensor.
 Set the value of `sensor_count` to the appropriate count.

 ---